marekful/webscp/agent/install/README.md

-# Install WebSCP on a Linux server and run it with Docker
+# Install WebSCP on Linux or MacOS and run it with Docker

 ## Prepare for first run
 - Create an empty directory and copy these 3 files